Fight Club: Members Only

-Fight Club: Members Only is a 2006 Indian action film directed by Vikram Chopra and produced by Ravi Walia and Sohail Khan.
-The film features an ensemble cast of Suniel Shetty, Zayed Khan, Sohail Khan, Dino Morea, Ritesh Deshmukh, Aashish Chaudhary, Rahul Dev, Dia Mirza and Amrita Arora while Ashmit Patel, Yash Tonk, Kulbhushan Kharbanda and Neha Dhupia are featured in crucial roles.
+Fight Club: Members Only is a 2006 Indian Hindi-language action thriller film directed by Vikram Chopra and produced by Ravi Walia and Sohail Khan.
+The film features an ensemble cast of Suniel Shetty, Sohail Khan, Zayed Khan, Dino Morea, Ritesh Deshmukh, Aashish Chaudhary, Rahul Dev, Dia Mirza and Amrita Arora with Ashmit Patel, Yash Tonk, Kulbhushan Kharbanda and Neha Dhupia in supporting roles.
+Its plot borrows heavily from the 1999 American film Fight Club.

 Plot

 The story follows four friends, Vicky, Karan, Somil and Diku.
 The four often attend clubs and drink alcohol together.
 One night, they witness a physical brawl, and Vicky comes up with the idea of making a "Fight Club," in which the participants will be allowed to fight physically but with valid reason.
 The night when the Fight Club is opened, Somil learns that his uncle, who brought him up and currently lives in Delhi, has met some troubles.
 Some local gangsters want to take over the club of Somil's uncle to use it for drugs smuggling.
 After being firmly rejected, they threatened to kill him.
 Somil then leaves for Delhi to help his uncle, leaving the other three boys running the Fight Club in Mumbai.

 When Mohit, a college youngster, enters the club and takes part in a fight, he ends up beating his opponent severely to critical condition.
 After being stopped by Vicky, Mohit attacks him, to which response Vicky throws him out of the club.
 The scene is caught by several police officers, they arrest Mohit and seal the Fight Club, but others manage to escape and select a new place to keep running the Fight Club.
 After Mohit is released, he arrives with Anna's old gangster friends to get revenge, but is rejected by the latter.

 Anna, Mohit's older brother is released from prison where he stayed for 8 years and visits Mohit to see if he has changed himself from keeping fighting and working for gangsters, Anna tells Mohit that the reason he quit the gangster group and handed himself to the police was that he wanted to set a good example for Mohit.
 He then takes Mohit to Delhi for vacation.

 Vicky, Karan and Diku keep running the Fight Club.
 One night, Vicky's past classmate Sameer shows up in the club to challenge Vicky.
 Sameer almost beats Vicky, but police arrives in the scene, making all of them escape.
 The new place is sealed again by police, and the three friends decide to give it up and go to Delhi to visit Somil.